Breaking the Metric Voting Distortion Barrier: Introduction

 \emph{Weighted tournament rules} (or \emph{C2 rules} \citepnostar{fishburn1977condorcet}) are a special class of voting rules that only consider pairwise comparisons (for each pair of candidates $i, j$, the proportion of voters that prefer $i$ over $j$).
 Weighted tournament rules are desirable in many settings since they are often simple, interpretable, and efficiently implementable by sampling voters.

 The Maximal Lotteries rule discussed in \Cref{sec:ml} is a weighted tournament rule, and is in fact optimal among such rules.
-Our other rules, including Random Consensus Builder (\Cref{ssec:rcb}), Random Dictatorship on the (Weighted) Uncovered set (\Cref{ssec:radius}) and Random Dictatorship on the Directed Maximal Independent Set (\Cref{sec:indep-set}), are ``almost'' weighted tournament rules: They only consider pairwise comparisons of the candidates and the ordering of a uniformly random voter.
+Our other rules, including Random Consensus Builder (\Cref{ssec:rcb}), Random Dictatorship on the (Weighted) Uncovered Set (\Cref{ssec:radius}), and Random Dictatorship on the {Quasi-Kernel} (\Cref{sec:indep-set}), are ``almost'' weighted tournament rules: They only consider pairwise comparisons of the candidates and the ordering of a uniformly random voter.
 Note that this modification still allows the rules to be efficiently implemented with sampling.